abuturabofficial/w3-wiki/content/cybersecurity-and-networks/uom-cybersec-specialization/usable-security/usable-design.md

     + designers should have access to a pool of representative users.
 That is, END users, not their managers or union reps!

 + Designer centered design

->“It's not the consumers' job to know what they want.”
+> “It's not the consumers' job to know what they want.”
+>
->> Steve Jobs
+> --- Steve Jobs

 ## **Case Study: SSL Warnings – example user**